fedepaol/hugoblog/content/posts/contributing_to_oss.md

 ---
 title: "How and why to contribute to Open Source"
 date: 2019-11-06T21:07:08+01:00
-draft: true
+draft: false
 ---

-Today I am going to write a non technical post, but about a topic I particularly care about.
+Today I am writing about **contributing to open source**, an argoment that I particularly care about.

-It also feels like a good way to start 2020.

-## Contributing to opensource is giving something to get something back

 ![](/images/opensource/quidproquo.jpg)

+#### Contributing to opensource is giving something to get something back

-What you are giving away is your time and (eventually) your expertise.
+You give away your time and your expertise and you'll eventually get something back.

+#### Approaching an open source project may be daunting at first

+We find a lot of reasons for that:

+- We don't feel good enough
+- We think the project is too complex
+- We are afraid of rejections

+The truth is, everyone can find a project to add value to, starting from small things to more complex ones.

+**Contributors are a rare commodity**, and the maintainers will try to do their best to make you feel comfortable and stick on the project.

-## There are several reasons for contributing to an opensource project
+### There are several reasons for contributing to an open source project

-- you need a feature in an oss project you rely on
+- you need a feature in an oss project you use
 - you want to learn
-- you want to earn street credibility (more on this later)
 - it feels good (it really does)
+- you want to earn credibility

 To me, it was a combination of those.
 My first experience with open source was related to my ramblings about Android and when I wanted to see what it felt like contributing in a bigger Android app.
 That's when I started [contributing to Firefox for Android](http://fedepaol.github.io/blog/2013/07/29/contributing-to-firefox-for-android/).